 Dr Koh’s expertise in medical retinal diseases and their treatment means that he is much sought after as a teacher.
 Indeed, he frequently has overseas fellows attached to him to learn.
 He is also frequently invited as a guest speaker to international meetings.
 Of late, he was the Congress Vice President for the Asia-Pacific Association of Ophthalmology meeting held in Singapore in 2006.
 This was a very successful meeting which brought the current development in ophthalmology to the Asia-Pacific.

-Dr Ong is Chairman of the Education Committee of the Singapore National Eye Centre.
+Dr Ong was the Chairman of the Education Committee of the Singapore National Eye Centre.
 He oversees and structures the training of the next generation of ophthalmologists.
 Recognised as an authority on all aspects of surgical retina, he is invited to many international retinal meetings and demonstrates retinal surgery frequently.